Expanding possibilities, grounded in connection

 Ketamine-Assisted Psychotherapy in San Francisco

-If you are interested in exploring KAP with Brian, the first step is a consultation to discuss your history, your goals, and whether this approach may be appropriate for you.
+If you're interested in exploring KAP, the first step is a consultation with Brian to discuss your history, your goals, and whether this approach may be right for you.